CoCav/Pokedex/README.md

 # Pokedex

-This project is Pokedex realized with the API Pokémon, and in collaboration with blCav.
+This project is a Pokedex realized with the API Pokémon, and in collaboration with blCav.

 Project in French language.